Skip to main content Skip to secondary navigation

 Philip Fisher, Graduate School of Education

-Dan Iancu, Operations and Information Technology, Stanford Graduate School of Business
+Dan Andrei Iancu, Operations, Information and Technology, Graduate School of Business

-Topics of interest: poverty alleviation in global supply chains, tropical deforestation and child labor in food systems and commodity supply chains, using data analytics and AI to improve access to goods and services in developing economies
+Topics of interest: tropical deforestation and forced labor in global (commodity) supply chains, using data analytics and AI to improve access to goods and services in developing economies, energy access, improving nutrition and food systems

 Nathan Lo, Infectious Diseases, School of Medicine